 will the count be right

 of fresh ink on pulp paper

 with each jaunty toss of paper to porch

 as dawn slowly turns on the light

 magnetic whoops of joy draw another

-who runs up the hill- let me fly it!
+run up the hill- let me fly it!

 soon there were four

 run draw in string don’t let it crash

 learning things they cannot yet name